Conformally invariant random fields, quantum Liouville measures, and random Paneitz operators on Riemannian manifolds of even dimension: The Polyakov--Liouville measure

-The relevance of the Polyakov-Liouville action is that it quantifies the conformal quasi-invariance of the functional determinant in dimension $2$.
+A remarkable property of the Polyakov--Liouville action is that it quantifies the conformal quasi-invariance of the functional determinant in dimension $2$.
 Namely, we have that \cite[Eq.
-(1.17)]{OPS88}:
+(1.13)]{OPS88}:

-Thus we can see the Polyakov--Liouville action as a potential accounting for the variation of the the functional determinant of the Laplacian coupled with the volume.
-In higher dimension, no such formula exists.
-However, it is established in low dimension and conjectured in higher dimension (see \cite{BransonGover} and the references therein) that a physically relevant Polyakov formula for $n > 2$ should involve the co-polyharmonic operators.
+Thus we can see the Polyakov--Liouville action as a potential accounting for the variation of the functional determinant of the Laplacian coupled with the volume.
+It is conjectured (see \cite[Equ.
+(6)]{BransonGover}, \cite[Equ.
+(5.9b)]{Diaz08} and the references therein) that a physically relevant Polyakov formula for $n > 2$ should involve the (normalized) co-polyharmonic operators.
 Under our admissibility, it should take the form:

-where $\Theta$ is a constant and $F$ is a local scalar invariant.
+where $\Theta$ is a constant, $F_g$ and $F_{g'}$ are local scalar invariants, and $G$ is a global term.
+The first integral on the right-hand side here is regarded as the `universal part'.
 In view of this formula, let us define a higher dimensional equivalent of the $2d$ Polyakov--Liouville action: